mathworks/thingspeak-arduino/README.md

 * Arduino or compatible using a wired or Wi-Fi ethernet shield (we have tested with Uno and Mega), should work with Arduino WiFi Shield 101
 * Arduino Yun running OpenWRT-Yun Release 1.5.3 (November 13th, 2014) or later.
 There are known issues with earlier versions.
 Visit this page to get the latest version.
-* ESP8266 (tested with SparkFun ESP8266 Thing - Dev Board, https://www.sparkfun.com/products/13711)
+* ESP8266.
+Tested with [SparkFun ESP8266 Thing - Dev Board](https://www.sparkfun.com/products/13711) and [NodeMCU 1.0 module](http://www.seeedstudio.com/depot/NodeMCU-v2-Lua-based-ESP8266-development-kit-p-2415.html)
 * Particle Core, Photon, and Electron (Formally Spark)

 ## Examples: